-RSE is about the emotional, social and cultural development of pupils, and involves learning about healthy relationships, sexual health, sexuality - and tolerance, healthy lifestyles, diversity, the law around certain relevant topics and personal identity.
+RSE is about the emotional, social and cultural development of pupils and students, and involves learning about healthy relationships, sexual health, sexuality - and tolerance, healthy lifestyles, diversity, the law around certain relevant topics and personal identity.

-RSE involves a combination of sharing information, and exploring issues and values, often using the language of character education and of 'No Outsiders'.
+RSE involves a combination of sharing information, and exploring issues and values, often using the language of character education and of 'No Outsiders' and 'Upstanders'.

 Effective RSE does not encourage early sexual experimentation.
 It should teach young people to understand human sexuality and to respect themselves and others.
-It enables young people to mature, build their confidence and self-esteem and understand the reasons for delaying sexual activity.
+It enables young people to mature, build their confidence and self-esteem and understand the importance of making informed choices.
 Effective RSE also supports people, throughout life, to develop safe, fulfilling and healthy sexual relationships, at the appropriate time.